+Not all heroes wear capes.
+Some of them just come equipped with the proper supplies to protect your carpet.
 Hiring professional carpet cleaners to clean your carpet every 6-12 months is the best way to avoid damaging it while maintaining its fresh look.
-Read 4 important reasons why it’s worth the extra care. (more…)
+Read 4 important reasons why it’s worth the extra care.

 While some of us in colder climates may be excited for the winter scenery, others are dreading the dirty slush and slippery ice.
 Whether you like or disdain this snowy weather, tracking it in your home can have damaging effects on your flooring.
 Learn how and what you should do to protect your floors during winter.

 When updating floors, we often get asked the difference between engineered hardwood and solid hardwood.
 Although both engineered and solid hardwood offer an alluring sophistication to your home, they differ in several fundamental ways, including both construction and functionality.
 The needs of your family and lifestyle will help you determine which hardwood choice is right for you.

 As the new year approaches, we’re jumping for joy!
 While 2017 was an awesome year, we can’t wait to see 2018 trends and styles.
 Here are a few flooring trends you should consider before getting new floors next year: